 “The circle didn’t convert well, it gave you just a full round outfield and it was not as good for football, so they decided on the rounded square,” he said.

-San Diego Stadium was arguable one of the best baseball stadiums built at the time.
+San Diego Stadium was arguably one of the best baseball stadiums built at the time.

 However, the stadium San Diegans know today is very different from the one that opened on Aug.
 20, 1967.